Wednesday, 29 September 2010

 QUIZ ANSWER # 77

-Last Wednesday I posted a bigger version of the photo above and asked: In what street would you find this doorway?
+Last Wednesday I posted a larger version of the above photo and asked: In what street would you find this doorway?
 The answer is Wellington Road.
-It is the doorway to flats at No.9 Wellington Road
+It is the doorway to flats at No.9 Wellington Road as shown below.

-Also I posted a bigger version of the following picture in which a street sign has been blanked out and asked: What is the missing name?
+Also I posted a larger version of the following picture in which a street sign has been blanked out and asked: What is the missing name?

 The answer is Olinda Street.